 This guest opinion article was written by Sam Povey, a student at London School of Economics, who has been doing Model UN for the past six years.

 Quite rightly, diplomacy has become the watchword of many MUN conferences.
-WorldMUN even formally recognises its role through its single-tiered “Diplomacy Award”.
-It has come to define carefully crafted speeches, strained unmods, negotiations and frantic drafting.
-The spirit for diplomacy also serves as a useful counterbalance to brash power-dels, determined to conquer the world, one gavel at a time.
+More conferences are formally recognising its important through the single-tiered “Diplomacy Award”.
+It has come to define carefully crafted speeches, tense negotiations and frantic drafting.
+The spirit of diplomacy also serves as a useful counterbalance brash power delegates, determined to conquer the world, one gavel at a time.

 But beware the law of unintended consequences.
-Here’s an example: the “consensus speech” The next time you’re in a committee, listen carefully, and I guarantee you’ll hear it.
+Take the “consensus speech”, a vapid and self-serving technique that has become the standard of MUN conferences.
+The next time you’re in a committee, listen carefully, and I guarantee you’ll hear it.
 “The topic we face today is grave and urgent”, the delegate begins, attempting to affect an air of gravitas.
 “We must not be divided, the international community must unite” they continue, as the time ticks towards 60 seconds.
-“The delegate urges my fellow delegate to work to achieve . . . consensus”.
+“We urge our fellow delegates to work to achieve . . . consensus”.
 Vomit.
-The consensus speech is vapid, self-serving and colossal waste of committee, and yet delegates insist on using it.

 Speeches like these seem harmless enough, but they kill debate.
 A high level of debate requires point and counter-point, to-and-fro.
-The consensus speech not only takes time away from delegate who want to defend their ideas or attack another’s policy, but discourages delegates from even doing so in the first place.
+The consensus speech not only takes time away from delegates who want to defend their ideas or attack another’s policy but discourages delegates from even doing so in the first place.
 Debate exists to advance and refine good ideas and kill off bad ones; consensus speeches slow the essential process of creative destruction that leads to sensible and substantive draft resolutions.
 In the most extreme cases, I have encountered delegates who seem to think that their ideas should be added to a DR for inclusivity’s sake alone.
 Sorry, Chad, but we’re not adding your grassroots campaign to our DR on the latest massacre in Syria.
-We’re not being undiplomatic, your idea is simply bad.
+I’m not being undiplomatic, your idea is simply bad.
 Inclusivity is an important part of diplomacy, but it should not be confused with attempts to build consensus where there isn’t and shouldn’t be any.

-Oh, and any delegate who makes the “consensus speech” should be condemned by the UNSC.
+Oh, and any delegate who makes the consensus speech should be condemned by the UNSC.